Lightweight. Made of extremely strong nylon. Manufacturer provides lifetime guarantee.

 As an added convenience, many packing cube sets include a mesh laundry bag where you can stash wet or dirty clothing.
 Because ventilation and breathability are known issues with packing cubes, the inclusion of this mesh bag is a definite plus.

-Choose a different color per family member.
-That way you can easily distinguish which is whose when unpacking.
+Choosing different colours of packing cubes for different family members can help you easily distinguish which is whose when unpacking.

 Some people wonder if they should buy packing cubes as a set or in separate pieces.
 Buying a full set usually makes good economic sense, but there are some things to consider first: